realnews-gateway/emergency-publishing-system/README.md

 ## Summary

-The Emergency Publishing System is a resilient, censorship‑resistant publishing platform built around the Emergency Channel.
+The Empus is a resilient, censorship‑resistant publishing platform built around the Emergency Channel.
 It provides:

 - Secure ingestion
 - Content sanitization